-Many first-year students live in the all-coed North Halls residence area, the smallest housing complex on campus.
-Leete, Runkle, and Holmes Halls are reserved for students participating in a Special Living Option.
-North Halls accommodate students in two- and four-person suites, which share a private bath.
+North Halls is located on the northern edge of campus, along Park Avenue, and is the smallest housing complex on campus.
+Leete, Runkle, and Holmes Halls are reserved for both first-year and upper-class students participating in a Special Living Option.
+Beam Hall is reserved for upper-class students.
+North Halls offers suite living, accommodating students in two- and four-person suites, which share a private bath.
 Students are assigned single-gender to a suite, but the gender allocation on the floor may vary.
-Supplemental housing suites are also available, with six students sharing a large living space and large bathroom.
+Supplemental housing suites are also available, with six students sharing a beautiful, large living space and large bathroom.

 Warnock Commons is conveniently located in North Halls.
 North Food District offers several options, including the all-you-care-to-eat dining commons and BlueSpoon Deli, which offers a la carte breakfasts, fresh sandwiches, salads, pizza, subs, specialty items, and an evening snack bar.
 Warnock also has a computer lab, commons desk, cultural lounge, and North Halls Residence Association office.